merlos/jekyll-auto-image/README.md

 ```
 ### Example using twitter cards

+Another use of this plugin is to create a [twitter card](https://dev.twitter.com/cards/getting-started).

-You can define a set of `<meta>` elements in your head.html, so when sharing a post in twitter it is displayed in a cool way.
+You can define a set of `<meta>` elements in your `head.html` template, so when sharing a post in twitter, the tweet displays it in cool way.
 You have more info in [twitter's developers page](https://dev.twitter.com/cards/types)

+Here you have a sample:

 ```html
  <!-- twitter card -->